Preparing for an Autism Diagnostic Appointment as a Teen or Adult

 • Difficulty understanding expectations

-• Difficulty respecting other people’s limits
+• Difficulty respecting others’ boundaries

-• Interactions are too frequent (according to friends)
+• Interacting too frequently (according to friends)

-• Interactions are not frequent enough (according to friends)
+• Interacting too infrequently (according to friends)

 Family

-• Unusual attachment to family
+• Unusual attachment patterns

-• Difficulty understanding the family bond
+• Difficulty understanding family connections

-• Little or no attachment to family
+• Little or no sense of familial attachment

 Other